Adam Edelman

 Adam Jeremy "A. J." Edelman (אדם ג'רמי אדלמן; born March 14, 1991) is an American-born Israeli sliding sports athlete.
-He is an eight-time Israeli National Champion in sliding sport (skeleton and Bobsleigh) who competed for Israel at the 2018 Winter Olympics in Pyeongchang, South Korea.
-Edelman is the first Orthodox Jew to compete in the Winter Olympics, and the first Orthodox Jewish man to compete in either Olympic iteration.
-In 2023, Edelman became the first ever Israeli to take a podium in a sanctioned Bobsled race and in March, 2024 became the first Israeli to secure the overall podium on the North American Cup.
-Edelman is training for the 2026 Olympic Games.
+He is the first Israeli to qualify for the Olympics in two different sports, and the first Orthodox Jew to compete in the Winter Olympics.
+Edelman competed for Israel in the skeleton competition at the 2018 Winter Olympics in Pyeongchang, South Korea, and competed at the Milano Cortina 2026 Olympics in the bobsleigh.

 Biography

-Adam Edelman was born in Boston, Massachusetts, and grew up in Brookline, Massachusetts.
-He was raised in a Zionist Modern Orthodox Jewish home by parents Cheryl (a lawyer) and Elazer Edelman (a biomedical engineer, physician, professor, and inventor).
+Edelman was born in Boston, Massachusetts, and grew up in Brookline, Massachusetts.
+He was raised in a Modern Orthodox Jewish home by parents Cheryl (a lawyer) and Elazer Edelman (an engineer, scientist, and cardiologist).
 He is the middle of three boys.
 His older brother is comedian Alex Edelman who helped found Off the Wall Comedy in Jerusalem.
+He is a dual American-Israeli citizen.

 Edelman graduated from the Massachusetts Institute of Technology in 2014 with a degree in mechanical engineering.
 He was a member of the MIT Men's hockey team and a staff editorial columnist for the MIT newspaper, The Tech.
 MIT President Rafael Reif's 2018 commencement address used Edelman's Olympic journey as a basis of his message to the graduating class.

 Edelman immigrated to Israel in 2016 and trained at Wingate Institute.
-He is a dual American-Israeli citizen.
 He is an MBA candidate at the Yale School of Management.

-Edelman is nicknamed the "Hebrew Hammer," a reference to the title character in the 2003 American comedy film The Hebrew Hammer.
+Edelman is nicknamed the "Hebrew Hammer."

 Edelman has said he is a supporter of anti-bullying and mental health initiatives, and that his motivation for continuing in sport is largely a desire "to use my Olympic journey as a platform to promote further Jewish and Israeli involvement in sport."
-He was named a 2021 European Forbes 30 Under 30 in the Sports and Games category for his efforts of using his platform to campaign against bullying and increase LGBTQ participation in sport.